F5EMEA/oltra/use-cases/multi-tenancy/README.md

 A multi-tenant cluster is shared by multiple users and/or workloads which are referred to as "tenants".
 The operators of multi-tenant clusters must isolate tenants from each other to minimize the damage that a compromised or malicious tenant can do to the cluster and other tenants.

 ## Ingress multi-tenancy requirements
-Typically the requirement of a multi-tenat K8s environments in terms of Ingress/Load-Balancing are the following:
+The typical requirements of a multi-tenat K8s environments in terms of Ingress/Load-Balancing are:
 1. Each tenant should be able to manage their own Ingress Resources.
 2. Ingress Resources of one tenant shouldn't not affect/interfere with another tenant's even if they are using the same FQDNs.
 3. Performance degradation of the Ingress Controller (IC) on one tenant (due to usage/attacks/misconfiguration) shouldn't affect the performance of the IC on another tenant.